xenowits/discord-role-adder/README.md

 7. Replace `roleId` in `index.js` with your roleId copied from discord.

 Data:
-1. Add a file named `discord_handles.txt` which MUST consist of discord tags (format: `name#4355`) each on a separate new line.
+1. Add a file named `discord_handles.txt` which MUST consist of discord IDs (format: `794727464177096110`) each on a separate new line.

 Considerations:
 1. The program fetches all the members of a guild and caches it.
-2. This cache is later used to get the `discord ID` from the `discord tags`.
-3. If we only have `discord ID`s as input, this could have a huge performance boost.
-Though, not much for smaller guild sizes